Brittany

 a suitable dog or puppy, even if we don't have anything available or upcoming.

-If you just want a pet and/or to compete in obedience, agility, or hunting
+If you're just looking for a pet and/or to compete in obedience, agility, or hunting

 tests, please consider adopting a spayed/neutered dog from American